adipoluri/adipoluri/README.md

 - 🔭 I’m currently working on a 2D unity game called EscapeFromPixelov!
 - 🌱 I’m currently learning everything 🤣 (There's too much too learn)
-- 👯 I’m looking to collaborate with other game developers
+- 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to design and build robots!